ADLenehan/Inroad/index.md

 <p><a href="https://inroad.co"><img src="/assets/img/Inroad_logo_2G.png" style="width: 50%; height: 50%" align="left" /></a></p>
 <p style="clear: both;"></p>

-# The Best of Product Management
+# Guide to Product Management

 Having worked across a number of companies in the technology and startup universe, we find ourselves referencing the same material over and over again.
 The information that we find to be most useful is put together by thought leaders who have succeeded as Product Managers out in the real world.
 That perspective is a bit different from what you’d find in a typical Product Management course online.
 This outline will serve two purposes: first, it will help clients and prospective clients understand how we think about modern Product Management; second, it will help those interested in careers in Product Management scout the terrain to be traversed.